CBlan/ProjectFog/README.md

-# Presskit
+# Project fog
-Primitive game presskit web page generator.
+repository for Project Fog game and Presskit.